For Taylor Hennigan, Tennessee Tech has always been a part of his life.

 When he was growing up, his father, Mike Hennigan, was the head coach for the Golden Eagles.
 The younger Hennigan later played for Tech, then, even coached on the staff.

-Now, after a stint as an assistant at nearby White County High School, Hennigan is coming back to Tennessee Tech, joining head coach Dewayne Alexander’s staff as the Golden Eagles’ cornerbacks coach.
+Now, after a stint as an assistant at nearby White County High School, Hennigan is coming back to Tennessee Tech, joining head coach Dewayne Alexander’s staff as the Golden Eagles’ outside linebackers coach and special teams coordinator.

 “It’s an awesome feeling,” Hennigan said.
 “I’m very excited.
 Obviously, this is home and I’ve been here and around here for a long time.”